subhoshrighosh/gitseries/Ashwini_Kumar/Task.md

    diff command is used in git to track the difference between the changes made on a file.

 e.
 Can we leave the commit message as blank?
-   Yes we can leave the commit message as blank and iCan we leave the commit message as blank?t can be done by using the command: git commit -a --allow-empty-message -m ""
+   Yes we can leave the commit message as blank and iCan we leave the commit message as blank?t can be done by using the command: **git commit -a --allow-empty-message -m ""**

+###Task3:

+1. What is meant by fork and clone?
+--> **Fork** :
+    Fork means creating a personal copy from others project and it help us to modify and make changes in it without affecting the original content.
+    **Clone** :
+    When you create a new repository on GitHub, it exists as a remote location where your project is stored.
+You can clone your repository to create a local copy on your computer so that you can sync between both the local and remote locations of the project.

+2. What are branches in GitHub?
+--> Branches are an individual projects within a git repository.
+Branches are like movable pointers to the commits.
+All the branches are independent of each other.
+The default branch is the Master branch.
+Once we have made changes to a project we can merge that particular branch to the master branch.
+It is used mainly to reduce redundancy in the project.
+3. What is PR?
+--> PR stands for Pull Request.When you make local code changes and then submit those changes to a remote project maintainer for review before those changes are implemented, or merged.
+    This is called a pull request; you are requesting that someone reviews and approves your changes before they become final.

+4. Can we delete the master branch?
+--> Yes,we can delete the master branch by changing the deafault branch from master.
+5. How can we delete a branch?
+--> we can delete a branch by the following command:
+    git branch -d
+    The -d option will delete the branch only if it has already been pushed and merged with the remote branch.
+Use -D instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.